Meghdad-DTU/Hybrid-discrete-mode-choice-in-R/README.md

 # Hybrid-discrete-mode-choice-in-R
-This project is a simple example of sequential estimation of hybrid discrete choice models
+This project is a simple example of sequential estimation of hybrid discrete choice models.
+Read project description!